As cases grow, India's vaccination campaign falters

 One reason for the drop in shots is that there are just not enough available, experts say.
 Currently, India’s two vaccine makers produce an estimated 70 million doses each month of the two approved shots — AstraZeneca, made by the Serum Institute of India, and another by Bharat Biotech.

-Vaccine supply has remained nearly the same throughout, but the target population eligible has increased by threefold, said Chandrakant Lahariya, a health policy expert.
+Vaccine supply has remained nearly the same since the drive began in January, but the target population eligible has increased by threefold, said Chandrakant Lahariya, a health policy expert.
 “In the beginning, India had far more assured supply available than the demand, but now the situation has reversed,” he added.

 In Kerala state, the drive to inoculate all adults is crawling along because “our single biggest problem is the very slow arrival of supplies,” said the state's COVID-19 officer, Amar Fetle.